PCOS: From symptoms to self-advocacy. Get the handbook

 Implantation calculators give you an estimated window of days.
 This window is based on either your ovulation day or your last period and average cycle length.
 An implantation calculator simply adds six to 10 days to your ovulation date to find your implantation window.
 And if you’re getting one specific day (instead of a window), they assume implantation happens on the 9 DPO.

-Not sure when you ovulated?
-Your implantation window can also be based on your period.
+If you’re not sure when ovulation occurred, your implantation window can also be based on your period.

 Input your last period and average cycle length.
-Ovulation usually happens 12 to 14 days before your next period.
+Ovulation typically occurs 12 to 14 days before your next menstrual period.
 Once you have an estimated ovulation day, add six to ten days to it for your implantation window.

 The actual window for implantation can range from 6 DPO to 12 DPO.
 This leaves much room for error.
-Also, if you’re also unsure about your ovulation day, the estimate may be off even more, especially if your typical cycle is a bit longer or shorter than average.
+Additionally, if you’re unsure about your ovulation day, the estimate may be off even more, especially if your typical cycle is slightly longer or shorter than average.

 Implantation calculators are based on your average cycle length and last period date.
 They assume that ovulation for most women occurs 14 days before their next cycle.
 However, one study found that only 14% of women with 28-day cycles ovulated on Day 14.